Image

 Phase N/A

-• A phone or video call to agree and share medical history.
+• It involves a phone or video call for consent and medical history.

-• A home visit to take a blood sample.
+• A single visit from a healthcare worker to your home to take a small blood sample.

-• A final phone or video call to discuss the test results.
+• Another phone or video call to share the test results with you.

 Study details